gebolze/nixos-config/README.md

   - `@swap` -- `/.swap`
     - swapfile 32GB

-The layout above is declaratively configured in `disk-config.nix` file.
+The layout above is declaratively configured in `disko-config.nix` file.

 **Before you apply the configuration review the file and update the device name accordingly.**